Stray voltage: Coupled voltages

-Ungrounded metal objects close to electric field sources such as neon signs or conductors carrying alternating currents can have measurable voltage levels caused by capacitive coupling.
+Ungrounded metal objects close to electric field sources such as neon signs or conductors carrying alternating currents may have measurable voltage levels caused by capacitive coupling.
 Since voltages detected by high-impedance instruments disappear or become greatly reduced when a low impedance is substituted, the effect is sometimes called phantom voltage (or ghost voltage).
 The term is often used by electricians, and might be seen, for example, when measuring the voltage at a lighting fixture after removing the bulb.
-It is not unusual to measure phantom voltages of 50–90 volts when testing the wiring of ordinary 120 V circuits with a high-impedance instrument.
-While the voltage produced may read almost to the full supply voltage, the capacitance or mutual inductance between the wires of building wiring systems is typically quite low and incapable of supplying significant amounts of current.
+It is common to measure phantom voltages of 50–90 V in testing the wiring of ordinary 120 V circuits with a high-impedance instrument.
+The voltage produced may read almost to the full supply voltage, but the capacitance or mutual inductance between the wires of building wiring systems is typically quite low and incapable of supplying significant amounts of current.

-However, in overhead transmission work on or near high-voltage lines, safety rules require connecting a conductor to earth ground during maintenance, since induced voltages and currents on a conductor may be sufficient to cause electrocution or serious injury.
+However, in overhead transmission work on or near high-voltage lines, safety rules require connecting a conductor to earth ground during maintenance.
+That is since induced voltages and currents on a conductor may cause electrocution or serious injury.

 Capacitive leakage through insulation

 Alternating current is different from direct current in that the current can flow through what would ordinarily seem to be a physical barrier.
 In a series circuit, a capacitor blocks direct current but passes alternating current.

 In power transmission systems, one side of the circuit, known as the neutral, is grounded to dissipate static electricity and to reduce hazardous voltages caused by insulation failure and other electrical faults.

-It is possible to get a shock by only touching the hot wire, due to the person's body being capacitively coupled to the ground upon which the person stands, even if the person is standing on an insulated surface.
+Even a person standing on an insulated surface may get a shock only by touching the hot wire because of the person's body being capacitively coupled to the ground upon which the person stands.

 Induced voltages

 Classical electromagnetic induction can occur when long conductors form an open grounded loop under and parallel to transmission or distribution lines.
-In these cases, current is induced in the loop when a person makes contact with it and ground.
+In those cases, current is induced in the loop when a person makes contact with it and ground.
 Since this involves real current flow, it is potentially hazardous.
 This type of induced current occurs most often on long fences and distribution lines built under high-power transmission lines.